Seth Jacobson

 Bio

 My students and I are planetary scientists who study the planets, moons, asteroids, and comets of the Solar System as well as other planetary systems with the tools of celestial mechanics, geophysics, and geochemistry.
 Our science is driven by the big questions: Where did we come from?
 What else is out there? and, How unique is our history?
+We call our research group the Planetary Makerspace because we collaboratively learn, explore, and create, but instead of physical objects, we're building planets, other solar system objects, and even entire planetary systems in our computers to compare against data from around-the-globe and off-the-planet.
+Constraints for our theoretical models might come from laboratory measurements of terrestrial rocks, meteorites, and returned spacecraft samples as well as observations from in-situ spacecraft including flyby, orbiting, landing, and roving missions and ground- and space-based telescopes.

 Courses

-• GLG 499: Ind Study Geological Sciences
+• GLG 499: Ind Study Earth Env Sciences